mitexleo/fediroma/docs/docs/installation/freebsd_en.md

   }
 ```

-Replace the string after after `$1.` with your fingerprint.
+Replace the string after `$1.` with your fingerprint.

-Start nginx:
+Start NGINX:

 ```
 # service nginx start